microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         :js:data:`UI_Sharing` PostMessage.

     PostMessageOrigin
-        A **string** value indicating the domain the :term:`host frame` will be sending/receiving PostMessages to/from.
+        A **string** value indicating the domain the :term:`host page` will be sending/receiving PostMessages to/from.
 Office Online will only send outgoing PostMessages to this domain, and will only listen to PostMessages from this domain.